sebastian-uriel-flores/terraform-azure-net-api/README.md

 $STORAGE_ACCOUNT_KEY=(Get-AzStorageAccountKey -ResourceGroupName $RESOURCE_GROUP_NAME -Name $STORAGE_ACCOUNT_NAME)[0].value
 ```

-To continue, you must create three GitHub Sectrets, to store the new Resource Group Name, the Storage Account Name and the Storage Account Key, with the following names:
+To continue, you must create three GitHub Secrets, to store the new Resource Group Name, the Storage Account Name, and the Storage Account Key, with the following names:
 - **ARM_ACCOUNT_KEY**: [The Account Key of the Storage Account created for the Terraform Backend]
 - **TF_BACKEND_RESOURCE_GROUP_NAME**: [The Resource Group Name created for the Terraform Backend]
 - **TF_BACKEND_STORAGE_ACCOUNT_NAME**: [The Name of the Storage Account created for the Terraform Backend]